 For more information see Recruitment FAQs and the Glossary of Recruitment Terms

-Each woman interested in joining a Panhellenic sorority must register for Panhellenic Recruitment prior to coming to campus in the fall!
-Make sure to check out our 2016 Recruitment Booklet for more information, this can also be accessed in preview form below.
-Each year, the Panhellenic Council publishes a recruitment guide to inform the incoming first-year women about the recruitment process.
-The booklet, which used to be mailed to each student, will now be published online in an effort to be more environmentally friendly.
+Each woman interested in joining a Panhellenic Sorority must register for Panhellenic Recruitment prior to coming to campus in the fall.
+Each year, the Panhellenic Council publishes a recruitment guide to inform the Potential New Members (PNMs) about the recruitment process.
+The booklet is published online.

-For all questions regarding Panhellenic Recruitment please e-mail Vice President of Recruitment, Nadine Igdal.
+For all questions regarding Panhellenic Recruitment please e-mail Vice President of Recruitment, Nadine.